 In an area lying 650mm or less from the car centre line, and from 450mm forward of the rear face of the cockpit entry template to 245mm rearward of the rear wheel centre line, any intersection of any bodywork visible from beneath the car with a lateral or longitudinal vertical plane should form one continuous line which is visible from beneath the car.

-Compliance with Article 3.14 must be demonstrated with all unsprung parts of the car removed.
+Compliance with Article 3.14 must be demonstrated with the panels referred to in Articles 15.3.8 and 15.3.9 and all unsprung parts of the car removed.

 3.15 Skid block: